Chalazion

 - The lesion most commonly is seen to bulge externally through the skin and less commonly through the conjunctiva.

-- It could remain contained within the tarsus or break through anteriorly beneath the skin or on the conjunctival side, inducing pyogenic granuloma formation.
+- It might remain contained within the tarsus or break through anteriorly beneath the skin or on the conjunctival side, inducing pyogenic granuloma formation.

 Treatment